JUB-Yoush/personal-site/src/routes/+page.md

 <br>

 ## Hi

 I'm Jayden, a computer science student at the Lassonde school of Engineering (a school at York University)

 While you're here, feel free to learn more [about me](/about), check out what I'm [up to](/projects) or what I'm [thinking about](/blog).

 Thanks for stopping by.

 <div class="box">
 <p>If you didn't know, <a href="/resume">I'm very hireable 😳.</a> Currently looking for:
 <br>
 <br>
 </p>
-Interesting Part time work if available.
-Back to being a student and I anticipate myself being quite busy, but if you have something that compensates me for my time and aligns with my interests, reach out!
+Summer 2025 Internships!
+If you're the hiring kinda type, reach me through the contact info in the footer.
 </div>

 Also, if you go to York and are interested in game development, [gdyu.club](https://www.gdyu.club/).